Quantifying the effect of X-ray scattering for data generation in real-time defect detection: Introduction

 We present a methodology that quantitatively evaluates the effect of X-ray scattering in the training data on the accuracy of DCNNs for defect detection in X-ray projections.
-To demonstrate its application, we perform computational experiments on a model problem that consists of the detection of a cavity inside a cylindrical object.
-Using a Monte-Carlo simulation algorithm, we produce two versions of the same training data that include and exclude scattered X-ray photons.
+To demonstrate its application, we perform computational experiments on a model problem consisting of the detection of a cavity inside a cylindrical object.
+Using a Monte-Carlo simulation algorithm, we generate two versions of the same training data that include and exclude scattered X-ray photons.
 These data are used to train two DCCNs.
 We use POD curves to evaluate the correlation between network accuracy and test projection properties.
-Consequently, we can separate the influence of the training and test data properties and highlight conditions under which the simulation of scattering is crucial.
+This allows us to separate the influence of training and test data properties and to highlight conditions under which simulation of scattering is crucial.
 We discuss how this methodology can be applied to other industrial problems and which task properties significantly influence the results.